reemashabibi/2022-GP1-06/README.md

 ## Technology

-languages,libraries, services and tools  that we used to build our project:
+Languages,libraries, services and tools  that we used to build our project:
 * HTML
 * JavaScript
 * CSS